karls/gocardless-clj/README.md

 more/better functionality, feel free to get in touch via Github issues, or submit a patch.

+If you find any bugs, open an issue via Github issues and describe the situation.
-Bugs may be reported via Github issues or fork the repo, write some tests, fix the bug and submit a pull request.
+Explain what are you trying to do, what was the expected behaviour and what was the observed behaviour.
+Alternatively, fork the repo, write some tests, fix the bug and submit a pull request.

 ## License